Deseo (Paulina Rubio album): Composition

 Rubio commented that the content of Deseo "activate women's senses and capture who I am both on and off the stage"; the media call it an album where Rubio "empowered women".
 The album music genre is pop with a foray into reggaeton and "Latin rhythms abound with urban sounds."
 Lyrically, the record contains lyrics about "female empowerment", the love and the sexual desire.

 Deseo opens with the lead single "Desire (Me Tienes Loquita)", a dance-pop EDM style and reggaeton hybrid song that include a collaboration with Venezuelan singer Nacho.
-"Suave Y Sutil" includes a different sound to the album's title track, a pop-rock song with a self-empowerment anthem, was described as a "practically a revision" of Rubio's mid-2000's hit "Ni Una Sola Palabra".
-"Me Quema" is a Latin pop style was noted for its tropical and caribeñan sound.
+"Suave Y Sutil" includes a different sound to the album's title track, a pop-rock song with a self-empowerment anthem, was described as a "practically a revision" of Rubio's mid-2000s hit "Ni Una Sola Palabra".
+"Me Quema" is a Latin pop style was noted for its tropical and Caribbean sound.
 The fourth track, "Late Mi Corazón", includes a featured with the Spanish producer and singer Juan Magán.
 Sonically, is a "party" song with urban and electro-dance influences.
 "Mi Nuevo Vicio" was deemed one of the album's highlights due to its production to acoustic guitars and Colombian rumba style.
 The song includes a collaboration with the Colombian pop band Morat.

 "Hoy Eres Ayer" is a light pop-rock ballad characterized for its "melodic" strings and drums hooks.
 The seventh track "Cuánto Te Quiero" was noted for "La Bamba" sampler, featuring guitar riffs, a pop rhythm and a "futuristic marimba" bridge.
 Rubio's eldest son, Andrea Nicolás, participates in the choirs.
 "Entre La luna Y El Sol", cited the Mexican folk story of sun and moon love, is a ranchera track with reggae arrangements.
 "Bajo La Luna", one of the album's best tracks for utilizing her previous experimentation of gypsy style and flamenco music with a pop music, is a joy love song.
-The close album track, "Si Te Vas", it was compared to the her 1990s work for its pop rock style.
+The close album track, "Si Te Vas", it was compared to her 1990s work for its pop rock style.